-COVID-19 UPDATE: As of March 4, 2020, California businesses subject to the WARN Act that have been affected by coronavirus no longer have to give 60 days notice to workers before mass layoffs.
-Instead, businesses are required to give as much notice as practicable plus a statement explaining the basis for lessening the notification period.
+COVID-19 UPDATE: As of March 4, 2020, California businesses subject to the WARN Act that have been affected by the coronavirus pandemic no longer have to give 60 days notice to workers before mass layoffs.
+Instead, businesses are required to give affected employees as much notice as practicable plus a statement explaining the basis for lessening the notification period.

 Businesses may give less than 60 days notice only when COVID-19 caused “business circumstances that were not reasonably foreseeable as of the time that notice would have been required.”
 The notice must also contain this statement: